MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/al-go/algo-create-online-dev-env-github.md

 > *The prerequisites for this how to is that you have completed the [Use Azure KeyVault for secrets with AL-Go](algo-use-azure-keyvault-for-secrets.md) instructions.*

-To create an online development environment, we need to authenticate to our Business Central Admin API using OAuth.
+To create an online development environment, we need to authenticate to our [!INCLUDE[prod_short](../developer/includes/prod_short.md)] Admin API using OAuth.
 The (Create Online Dev.
 Environment) workflow works unattended if you provide a secret called `AdminCenterApiCredentials`, either as a GitHub Secret or in a key vault.
 Currently, the Admin Center API does not yet support S2S, which means that the `AdminCenterApiCredentials` cannot be formatted like explained in section 3, but must be formatted as: `{"refreshtoken":"refreshtoken"}`.

 Getting the refresh token can be done using this command on a machine with `BcContainerHelper` installed: